-Acting Chairperson Roberts stated their jobs for retrainees versus your new hires are about \$4 or \$5 difference and when I look at the post retention wage it mimics what In the panel packet, can you explain why the differences between new hires and retrainees.
-As long as you do more due diligence around it, so we don't see those big discrepancies between the wages that's all.
+Acting Chairperson Roberts that again your jobs for retrainees versus your new hires are about \$4 or \$5 difference and when I look at the post retention wage it mimics what In the panel packet, can you explain why the differences between new hires and retrainees.

+Acting Chairperson Roberts as long as you do more due diligence around it, so we don't see those big discrepancies between the wages that's all.